Email FacebookTwitterMenu burgerClose thin

 What Is a Certified Public Accountant (CPA)?

-CPAs have earned the professional designation of certified public accountant through a combination of expanded education, experience and state licensing.
-A CPA is particularly important to individuals because they provide advanced taxation services along with advanced accounting and some financial planning.
+CPAs are accounting professionals who have earned the designation of certified public accountant through a combination of expanded education, experience and state licensing.
+They often provide tax services along with advanced accounting and some financial planning specific to taxation.

-CPAs have attestation powers and can perform auditing functions.
-They can represent you in front of the Internal Revenue Service (IRS) if you are audited.
-For businesses, CPAs also provide expanded taxation and auditing services.
-In addition, they help companies manage their money, taxes and investments in a manner specified by laws and regulations.
+CPAs have attestation powers and can perform auditing functions, with the ability to represent you in front of the IRS if you are audited.
+For businesses, CPAs provide bookkeeping, financial reporting, payroll, expanded taxation and auditing services.
+They can help companies manage their money, taxes and investments in accordance with laws and regulations.

 Qualifications for the CPA Designation